pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 Many tasks are performed by our Operational Teams : FICOBA declarations, ACPR reporting, Anti-Monney Laundering checks, Fighting Terrorism, Identity Fraud surveillance, etc. In the unlikely event your prospect raises a flag, our teams will perform adequate actions within a few working hours.
 All intermediate steps will be visible to you in the callbacks.

 <Highlight type="tip">
-  Regularly check our webhooks & call-backs to ensure proper communication to your end-customers.
+  Regularly check our webhooks & received callbacks to ensure proper communication to your end-customers.
 </Highlight>

 ### Technical Context & Customer Experience